lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 In this case, the process is quite similar, but we use a `DescriptorImageInfo` to associate with an image view instead of a buffer and use the `p_image_info` when writing to a descriptor set.
 In this case, we provide a function to associate to a image view.
 We need to use a
-`VkTextSampler`, which if you recall will specify how we will access to the image.
+`VkTextSampler`, which if you recall will specify how we will access the image.

 Finally, let's add a new function to associate an array of images to a descriptor set: